C2SM/git-course/advanced/slides/slides.md

 <div class="note">

 Reviewers can look at the rendered page, not just the diff.
-This is very convenient for websites/documentation.
+This is particularly useful for websites and documentation.

 </div>